DesiQuintans/librarian/README.md

 ## Quick tour of _librarian_

+The metaphor behind function names is one of a very large public library that has more books than public shelf space.
+The librarian needs to decide what books are useful enough to warrant display, and which books should stay in storage for now.
+You take packages out of storage and put them on the `shelf()` (the search path) when you need them, and then `unshelf()` them when you don't need them.

 More in-depth documentation for each function is in the [Examples section](#examples) below.

 | Function        | Example                                  | Description                                                                                                                                                    |